vinayaksingh2103/Covid-Vaccination-website/README.md

 # Covid-Vaccination-website
-This website checks real time covid vaccination slots and other details.
+This website checks real time covid vaccination slots and other details using API.